 Google Chrome is on the way to third-party cookies removing

 In August 2019 Google Chrome announced a phasing out of the third-party cookies support within 2 years.
 Instead of this, the company declared an initiative called Privacy Sandbox aimed to strengthen users’ privacy while using the browser and make users’ data more secure.
 In the Chromium blog article, director of Chrome Engineering Justin Schuh encourages advertising companies, publishers and other browsers to solve the challenges collectively.
 He explains that “users are demanding greater privacy – including transparency, choice, and control over how their data is used – and it’s clear the web ecosystem needs to evolve to meet these increasing demands”.
 Though information about third-party cookies removal was not unexpected for the industry insiders, the representing key voices on the advertisers and publishers sides were disappointed by the unilateral efforts of the browser.
-The common questions are which initiatives Google will implement to substitute third-parties cookies, and how online advertising will work further under the new circumstances.

 5 Questions On Third-Party Cookies and Their Forthcoming Demise